pasindu94/maka-cli/README.md

 ## NOTICE: v2.3.4
-FINALLY fixed that bug where ``` $ maka monogo ``` wouldn't kick off the mongo shell.
+FINALLY fixed that bug where ``` $ maka mongo ``` wouldn't kick off the mongo shell.
 Also fixed that strange spacing that always happens...so now it looks more normal.

+This will also show all the processes that are happening when starting your app, or if Meteor is updating (rather than just seeing a blank line).

 ## NOTICE: v2.3.9
 Maka may now use the popular JSDocs CLI to generate documentation for your meteor app.
 All you need is to make sure you have: